xtclang/platform/README.md

 To help ensure clean IP (which will help us keep this project free and open source), pull requests for source code changes require a signed contributor agreement to be submitted in advance.
-We use the Apache contributor model agreements (modified to identify this specific project), which can be found in the [license](./license) directory.
+We use the Apache contributor model agreements (modified to identify this specific project), which can be found in the [license](./LICENSE) file.
 Contributors are required to sign and submit an Ecstasy Project Individual Contributor License Agreement (ICLA), or be a named employee on an Ecstasy Project Corporate Contributor License Agreement (CCLA), both derived directly from the Apache agreements of the same name.
 (Sorry for the paper-work!
 We hate it, too!)